rupesh110/BulkPaymentServer/README.md

 Bulk Payment Server is a clean-architecture .NET 9 backend API for processing bulk payment files.
 Users upload CSV files, which are stored in Azure Blob Storage, parsed into strongly typed payment records, and stored in Azure SQL Database.

-This project demonstrates domain-driven design (DDD), layered architecture, and cloud service integration.
+This project demonstrates domain-driven design (DDD), layered architecture, and cloud service integration as well.

 ---